A Close Look at 22nd Century Technology

 Another issue with the NX-01 transporter is that it consists of one big platform, as opposed to separate pads of the TOS and still of the 24th century transporters.
 The TOS transporter had six pads, and it accordingly allowed to beam up six people at a time.
 It would have been a quite plausible restriction of the 22nd century device, had it been capable of transporting just one person at a time.
 However, in "The Andorian Incident" and several other episodes we see that whole landing parties can be beamed up and down at once, and that it doesn't seem to matter where on the platform someone is standing.
 The TOS transporter allowed to beam up two people to one pad, but this was only done in case of an emergency, and the space between the pads remained without function, obviously because the pad delimited the confinement beam.
 In this regard the ENT device with its big high-capacity pad is both more advanced and a bit less plausible.

-The separate procedures of beaming up the reactor and then beaming it into space in "Civilization" deserves a honorable mention.
+The site-to-site transport (with explicitly separate procedures of beaming up the reactor and then beaming it into space) in "Civilization" deserves an honorable mention.
 At latest since TNG it was possible to beam someone or something from any location to any other location without intermediate materialization on the transporter platform.
 Intraship beaming is another issue to be considered.
 In TOS: "Day of the Dove" it was deemed dangerous to beam someone to another location inside the ship, whereas Archer had no problem doing so in ENT: "Chosen Realm".
 We may excuse this considering that the transporter would likely use certain channels toward the ship's outer hull (see the transporter emitters on 24th century ships) to beam someone out or in.
-Maybe beaming along these channels within the ship is possible with little danger, whilst the transport in "Day of the Dove" may have crossed half the ship - although this still wouldn't be a fundamental restriction.
+Maybe beaming along these channels within the ship is possible with little danger, whilst the transport in "Day of the Dove" may have crossed half the ship with dozens of walls and bulkheads - although this still wouldn't be a fundamental restriction.

 The 22nd century transporter is supposed to have a range of 1,000km (as opposed to the 40,000km range in TNG), according to the writer's guide.
 However, it grew to 10,000km as stated in ENT: "Rajiin".
 The range doesn't make a difference story-wise, since we can assume that Enterprise usually occupies a low orbit, so that beaming is always an option like in all other Star Trek series too.